-Students learn Italian during this first cycle and usually continue toward a Vatican-approved license degree (after about five years) or a doctoral degree (after about eight years and a dissertation).
-The Angelicum recently announced an English-language graduate-level program in ecumenism, the John Paul II Interreligious Program.
+Students learn Italian during this first cycle and usually continue toward a Vatican-approved licentiate degree (after about five years) or a doctoral degree (after about eight years and a dissertation).
+There is also an English-language graduate-level program in ecumenism and interreligious dialogue.

-The sponsoring Order of Preachers is known for their orthodoxy and expertise in Thomistic philosophy.
+The sponsoring Order of Preachers is known for its orthodoxy and expertise in Thomistic philosophy and theology.
 Most of the faculty are Dominican priests, and about 80 priests live on campus.
 The faculty includes Fr.
-Wojciech Giertych, O.P., Theologian of the Papal Household, and Pope John Paul II famously was a student of the Angelicum.
+Wojciech Giertych, O.P., Theologian of the Papal Household, and Saint John Paul II famously was a student of the Angelicum.

 The chancellor (Gran Cancelliere) is Fr.
 Bruno Cadoré, O.P., a French bioethicist and Master of the Order of Preachers since 2010.
 Fr.
 Miroslav Konstanc Adam, O.P., became rector (Rector Magnificus) of the Angelicum in May 2012, after serving as dean of the faculty of canon law.

-The Angelicum has a broadly international student body, with about 1,200 students from 100 countries—especially the United States, India, Italy, and Poland.
-In 2011-12, 43 percent of the nearly 700 theology students and 18 percent of the nearly 180 philosophy students were from North America.
+The Angelicum has a broadly international student body, with about 1,010 students from 95 countries—especially the United States, India, Italy, and Poland.
+In 2013-14, 30 percent of the students were from North America.
 Depending on the program, roughly 20 to 25 percent of the students are lay persons.